 In June 2023, RusChemAlliance LLC ("RCA"), a Russian joint venture of Gazprom PJSC and RusGasDobycha JSC, filed a claim against Deutsche Bank before a commercial state court in Saint Petersburg.
-RCA is seeking payment of approximately € 238 million plus interest)- under an advance payment guarantee ("APG") issued by Deutsche Bank in 2021 at the request of one of its clients.
-RCA made a payment demand under the APG which was rejected by Deutsche Bank due to the imposition of EU sanctions against Russia.
-End At the end of May 2024, the Russian court fully granted RCA's payment claim and RCA's motion for interim measures by which a corresponding amount in Deutsche Bank's Russian subsidiary was frozen as the Russian courts do not recognize the applicability of the EU sanctions.
+RCA is seeking payment of approximately € 238 million plus interest under an advance payment guarantee ("APG") issued by Deutsche Bank in 2021 at the request of one of its clients.
+RCA madeRCA's a payment demand under the APG which was rejected by Deutsche Bank due to the imposition of EU sanctions against Russia.
+At the end of May 2024, the Russian court fully granted RCA's payment claim and RCA's motion for interim measures by which a corresponding amount in Deutsche Bank's Russian subsidiary was frozen as the Russian courts do not recognize the applicability of the EU sanctions.
 In September 2024, the court of appeal rejected Deutsche Bank's appeal and fully confirmed RCA's claim for payment.
 RCA received a writ of execution on 11 September 2024 which allows RCA to enforce its claim for payment at any time in Russia.
-EndAt the end of September Deutsche Bank filed a further appeal with the Arbitrazh Court of the Northwestern Circuit against this decision and RCA filed an application for an antisuit injunction ("ASI") order in Russia.
-On 23 October 2024, the Russian court granted the ASI order against Deutsche Bank prohibiting Deutsche Bank from continuing any court proceedings outside of Russia related to this issue or enforcing any judgments or orders granted by a court outside of Russia under a threat of a court penalty of € 240 million in case of non-compliance with the ASI.
-Deutsche Bank had recognized a provision in the amount of approximately € 260 million and a corresponding reimbursement asset under the indemnification agreement which is not impacted by the Russian ASI.
-The expense from the recognition of the provision was offset by the income from the recognition of the reimbursement asset.
-On 15 November 2024.
-RCA enforced its payment claim in an amount of € 243.6244 million including interest payable integrainst assets of Deutsche Bank maintained in Russia.
-After enforcement by RCA, which was covered by the provision, subsequent developments led to a de-recognition of the reimbursement asset as receipt of payment can no longer be viewed as virtually certain.
-Deutsche Bank is of the opinion that it is in possession of a valid reimbursement claim and will defend its position.
+At the end of September Deutsche Bank filed a further appeal with the Arbitrazh Court of the Northwestern CircuitDeutsche Bank's appeals against this decision and RCA filed an application for an anti-suit injunction ("ASI") order in Russia. were dismissed in September 2024 and January 2025, respectively.

+On 23 October 2024, upon application by RCA, the Russian court granted the an anti-suit injunction ("ASI") order against Deutsche Bank prohibiting Deutsche Bank from continuing any court proceedings outside of Russia related to this issue or enforcing any judgments or orders granted by a court outside of Russia under a threat of a court penalty of € 240 million in case of non-compliance with the ASI.
+Deutsche Bank had complied with the ASI order in November 2024.
+Deutsche Bank's appeal against the ASI order was dismissed in January 2025.

+Deutsche Bank initially recognized a provision in the amount of approximately € 260 million and a corresponding reimbursement asset under the indemnification agreement which is not impacted by the Russian ASIin 2023.
+The expense from the recognition of the provision was offset by the income from the initial recognition of the reimbursement asset.
+On 15 November 2024, RCA enforced its payment claim in an amount of € 244 million including interest payable against assets of Deutsche Bank maintained in Russia.
+After enforcement by RCA, which was covered by the provision, subsequent developments led to a derecognition of the reimbursementindemnification asset as receipt of payment can no longer be viewed as virtually certain.
+Deutsche Bank is of the opinion that it is in possession of a valid reimbursementindemnification claim and will defend its position in court.

-Sovereign, Supranational and Agency Bonds (SSA) Investigations and Litigations
+Sovereign, Supranational and Agency Bonds ("SSA") Investigations and Litigations